oz/cyprio.net/wtf/2016-01-07-a-year-in-france.md

 ---
-title: A year in France
+title: "A year in France"
 ---

 It's not easy to summarize in a few words, how I feel about our latest months in